EDIorg/EMLassemblyline/documentation/instructions.md

 ## Identify data types
 [back to top](#contents)

-Currently, the assembly line only works for tabular data and .zip directories.
+`EMLassemblyline` works for tabular data files and .zip directories.
+Other formats will be supported in the future.

 #### table